Skip to content

 Command Line Interface (CLI) Usage

-If you prefer working in a headless environment, automating tasks, or simply wish to avoid the graphical interface, you can perform segmentation directly via the command line.
+If you prefer working in a headless environment, automating tasks, or simply wish to avoid the graphical interface, you can perform segmentation directly via the command line using cli.py.

 Prerequisites: Before running the commands below, ensure you have loaded the ChronoRoot environment.